Leonard Berry

-Leonard L. (Len) Berry (born 1942) is a distinguished professor of marketing at Texas A&M University and a senior fellow at the Institute for Healthcare Improvement.
+Leonard L. "Len" Berry (born 1942) is a University Distinguished Professor of Marketing of Mays Business School at Texas A&M University, and a senior fellow at the Institute for Healthcare Improvement.
 Berry is a past president of the American Marketing Association.
 He has studied service delivery in healthcare at the Mayo Clinic and in cancer care settings.
-Berry is Texas A&M's most cited faculty member on Google Scholar, with over 200,000 citations.
+Berry is Texas A&M's most cited faculty member on Google Scholar, with over 235,000 citations.

 Biography

 Berry earned bachelor's and master's degrees at the University of Denver and a Ph.D. at Arizona State University.
 A longtime professor at Texas A&M University, Berry founded the school's Center for Retailing Studies in 1982 and directed it for 18 years.
 In 1983, Berry coined the term relationship marketing, which emphasizes the need for organizations to maintain (rather than simply acquire) customers.
+He is a founder of the services marketing discipline.

-He is the University Distinguished Professor of Marketing and Regents Professor at Texas A&M University.
-He holds the M. B. Zale Chair in Retailing and Marketing Leadership in the Mays Business School at Texas A&M. He has studied healthcare service improvement in association with the Mayo Clinic and as a senior fellow at the Institute for Healthcare Improvement.
+He is a University Distinguished Professor of Marketing and Regents Professor, and holds the M. B. Zale Chair in Retailing and Marketing Leadership in the Mays Business School at Texas A&M. He has studied healthcare service improvement in association with the Mayo Clinic, Henry Ford Health, and other health systems, and as a senior fellow at the Institute for Healthcare Improvement.
 Much of Berry's work has focused on service delivery in cancer care.

-Berry and his wife established the Berry-AMA Book Prize for the Best Book in Marketing for the American Marketing Association (AMA).
-He is a past recipient of the AMA/Irwin/McGraw-Hill Distinguished Marketing Educator award.
-He is on the board of directors for the Nemours Foundation.
+Berry and his wife, Nancy, established the Berry-AMA Book Prize for the Best Book in Marketing for the American Marketing Association (AMA), the Mae Berry Award in Service Excellence at Mayo Clinic, and an endowed chair in Service Marketing at Mays Business School.
+He is a past recipient of the AMA/Irwin/McGraw-Hill Distinguished Marketing Educator award, the Sheth Gold Medal in Marketing, the Paul D. Converse Award, the A&M William Wilke "Marketing for a Better World: Award, and the Presidential Professor for Teaching Award..

-Berry has served on the board of directors of Genesco since 1999.
+Berry has served on the board of directors of Genesco, Lowe's, Darden Restaurants, and the Nemours Foundation.

-His son, Matthew Berry, is a former screenwriter and Senior Fantasy Sports Analyst for ESPN.